What is an open fire?

 How do I obtain a County license?

 The Application and Instructions for an Open Burning License are available here.
-Open burning applications must be submitted to the Housing Protection Services Program 14 days prior to the open burn event at the address listed below.
+Open burning applications must be submitted to the Housing Protection Services Program 14 days to 30 days prior to the open burn event at the address listed below.

 Are there restrictions that apply to open burning?